Entry into Freemasonry is not by invitation. You have to ask!

-Do you know a Mason, a relative, friend, colleague, coworker, or acquaintance?
+Do you know a Mason who is a relative, friend, colleague, coworker, or acquaintance?
 Tell them you are interested in learning about Masonry.
-Most Masons will be more than happy answer your questions, invite you to the Lodge and meet the “Brothers”.
+Most Masons will be more than happy answer your questions and invite you to the Lodge to meet the “Brothers”.

 If you have greatness within you, achieving it in a team is much more effective.